GenesisFR/HowToBecomeGoodAtShooters/README.md

 - any type of armor on kill works with skill kills
 - critical hit damage isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance headshots remove helmets
+- deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it
 - double-clicking on a cache instantly opens it
 - explosions have damage drop-off from the point of impact
 - health doesn't regen when disrupted (TODO: check if it's the same when your shield is taking damage)
+- improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard immunity)
-- incoming repairs is its own multiplier, therefore it's multiplicative with repair skills
+- incoming repairs and outgoing healing are multiplicative and they are their own multiplier, therefore, they're both multiplicative with repair skills
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption